Best Creatine for Women in 2026: Ranked for Strength, Safety, and Zero Bloat

 Let's address the myths directly:

 It doesn't cause fat gain.
-The slight weight increase some women notice comes from intracellular water—water drawn into muscle cells, not subcutaneous bloating.
-This actually improves muscle definition and tone.
+The slight weight increase some women notice comes from intracellular water, water drawn into muscle cells, not subcutaneous bloating.
+This actually supports muscle function and performance.

 It won't make you "bulky."
 Women lack the testosterone levels required for that kind of muscle hypertrophy, even with supplementation.